qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_georeferencer.rst

 ..........................

-After all GCPs have been collected and all transformation settings are defined, just press the |startGeoref| :sup:`Start georeferencing` button to create the new georeferenced raster.
+After all GCPs have been collected and all transformation settings are defined, just press the |start| :sup:`Start georeferencing` button to create the new georeferenced raster.